Don’t let the massive crowds ruin your experience — read this Shanghai Disneyland guide to make the most out of your trip!

 The entrance to Disneytown from Disneyland is at the Gardens of Imagination.
 You can always re-enter once you’re done!

-11) Save A Spot for the Fireworks Show 50 Minutes Before
+11) Save a Spot 50 Minutes Before the Fireworks Show

 Disney Fireworks